 The criteria for the awarding of contracts are either the lowest price only or the MEAT.
-If the MEAT method is used, either the CN itself or the tender documents must detail all criteria to be used (see Annex2: Structured Criteria).
+If the MEAT method is used, either the CN itself or the tender documents must detail all criteria to be used .
 Best practice would be to disclose in the tender notice or tender documents the scoring matrix or weightings being used in addition to the evaluation methodology.

 3.3.1.1 Pre-qualification questionnaire (PQQ)

 If it is the intention to have a shortlist of tenderers, then this must be done by fair and transparent means giving equal treatment to all.
-Thus, procuring entities should indicate beforehand in the CN or tender documents a set of minimum requirements, in particular:
+Thus, CAs should indicate beforehand in the CN or tender documents a set of minimum requirements, in particular:

 The minimum requirements which characterise the nature of the procurement (which should not be changed in the negotiations or evaluation);